Texas tops 1 million cases as COVID-19 surge engulfs the US

 Around the country:

---In Nebraska, which is setting records for the number of people hospitalized with the virus, new restrictions took effect Wednesday.
-Those include a requirement that masks be worn at businesses where employees have close contact with customers for more than 15 minutes, such as barber shops, and a limit on large indoor gatherings to 25% of a building’s capacity.
-Nebraska Gov. Pete Ricketts and his wife have gone into quarantine after being exposed to someone with the virus.
+— Kentucky posted a record daily high for new confirmed cases, at 2,700, as the governor implored people to wear masks to counter the accelerating outbreak.

---A group of Utah teachers is encouraging colleagues across the state to call in sick on Thursday and use the day off to get tested for the virus.
+— A group of Utah teachers is encouraging colleagues statewide to call in sick Thursday and use the day to get tested for the virus.
 Some teachers believe the action could prompt state officials to do more to increase classroom safety.

 Comments